Learn more about the different amputation levels of the upper extremities.

-Throughout the rehabilitation process, you will receive intensive support from your therapists, doctors and orthopedic technicians.
+Throughout the rehabilitation process, you will receive intensive support from your therapists, physicians and orthopedic technicians.
 Ultimately, however, your personal motivation and your cooperation play a decisive role in the success of your prosthesis treatment.

 The popular camp usually lasts several days and offers children and their parents an excellent opportunity to make new contacts or meet friends again.